gdscuiz/30daysofml/docs/events/mlolympiad.md

 ### Goal of the Competition

-The goal of this [competition](https://www.kaggle.com/c/ml-olympiad-gdscuiz-and-tfugagadir ) is to accurately classify genomes by building an object detection model trained on underwater videos of coral reefs.
+The goal of this [competition](https://www.kaggle.com/c/ml-olympiad-gdscuiz-and-tfugagadir ) is to accurately classify genomes by building a machine learning model.

 ### Context